Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Uncertainty Principles

 Note that these intervals are non-overlapping for $y > 0$.
 As the algorithm must decide on a value $X^{alg}_1$ to allocate for the first round then with probability at least $\Phi(-y) - \frac{C \bar{\rho}}{\bar{\sigma}^3 \sqrt{T}} \geq \Phi(-y) - \frac{C \rho_{max}}{\sigma_{min}^3\sqrt{T}}$:

 Taking $y = \Phi^{-1}(1 - \alpha - \frac{C \rho_{max}}{\sigma_{min}^3 \sqrt{T}})$ which is positive then we get with probability at least $\alpha$ that \end{rproof}

-We next show the Envy-Efficiency Uncertainty principle, highlighting that any online algorithm which achieves a factor of $L_T$ on envy necessarily suffers efficiency of at least $1 / L_T$.
+We next show the first part of the Envy-Efficiency Uncertainty principle (2a), highlighting that any online algorithm which achieves a factor of $L_T$ on counterfactual envy necessarily suffers efficiency of at least $1 / L_T$.
 This result follows from the statistical uncertainty in the number of individuals arriving in the final $L_T^{-2}$ rounds, and the fact that ensuring a bounded envy requires any online algorithm to save enough budget to allocate a minimum allocation to all future arriving individuals.